Limited-Service Real Estate Agents: What Sellers Should Know

 Lanham says limited service works best for "highly experienced sellers, investors comfortable managing contracts, or commodity-style properties in extremely tight inventory markets."

-But the tradeoffs can be big.
-Be honest with yourself about how much support you'll actually need.
-If you underestimate, a la carte costs can quickly match or exceed what you'd pay for a discount real estate brokerage that offers full service at a reduced rate.
+If you've sold a few homes, understand your local market, and don't need hand-holding on inspections or appraisals, you can come out ahead.
+But be honest with yourself about how much support you'll actually need.
+If you underestimate, à la carte costs can quickly match or exceed what you'd pay for a discount real estate brokerage that offers full service at a reduced rate.

 How the NAR settlement changes the math